 What Happened to the Mouse?: Major Cavalcanti, Benedetto's fake father chosen by the Count, essentially disappears after Danglars takes a liking to Benedetto.
 Also the fate of Benedetto himself, who had committed many crimes and whose court sentence is never revealed after he exposes Villefort as his father.
 Franz also mostly disappears from the story after his ruined engagement, only briefly appearing at the cut-off duel between the Count and Albert.

 Wife Husbandry: Conveniently ignored by adaptations.
-Not a straight example, anyway, since the Count isn't even interested in Haydee in that way for most of the story; he just assumed that he was never going to fall in love again, so she has to make all the moves.
+Not a straight example, anyway, since the Count isn't even interested in Haydee for most of the story; he just assumed that he was never going to fall in love again, so she has to make all the moves.

 Wrong Genre Savvy: The unnamed countess who, seeing the Count's strange demeanor and unnatural pallor, believes him to be a vampire.
-This is justified, however, because of the whole scene being a Tuckerisation: the countess in question is based on a Lord Byron mistress at the time, and Byron himself was one of the main originators of a Vampire genre.
+This is justified, however, because of the whole scene being a Tuckerisation: the countess in question is based on Lord Byron's mistress at the time, and Byron himself was one of the main originators of the vampire genre.